Meet the Fire Administration

 During that time Captain Barss was assigned as the Unit's Evidence Identification Technician which sparked interest in the Crime Scene Investigations.
 In January of 2011 Captain Barss was promoted over to Crime Laboratory Unit Detective and served for five years in that position.
 Captain Barss was afforded the opportunity to return to the Department of Fire and Rescue upon the split of Kinston Department of Public Safety to their perspective Departments of Fire and Rescue and Police.
 Captain Barss was tasked as becoming the Administration Captain and promoted to Captain in July of 2016.

-Captain Barss has several functions to his role within the Department of Fire and Rescue; such as Fire Origin and Cause Investigator and is still a sworn Law Enforcement Officer and serves as the manager of the Origin and Cause Fire Investigations Team, Public Information Officer, Fire-Life Safety Educator/Public Education Coordinator, Emergency Planner, Insurance Services Office (ISO) Rating Liaison Officer, and Community Relations Liaison Officer.
+Captain Barss has several functions to his role within the Department of Fire and Rescue; such as Fire Origin and Cause Investigator and is still a sworn Law Enforcement Officer and serves as the manager of the Origin and Cause Fire Investigations Team, Public Information Officer, Fire-Life Safety Educator Level III/Public Education Coordinator, Emergency Planner and Community Relations Liaison Officer.
 In August of 2018 Captain Barss received his Certification as a Fire Investigations Technician from the International Association of Arson Investigators.
+In June of 2022, Captain Barss received his State of North Carolina Standard Certificate for Fire Inspector Level I, with his Probationary Certification as a Fire Inspector Level II.

 Captain Barss served Our Country for four years in the United States Marine Corps from August 1993 to August 1997.